Teletherapy became much more popular during COVID-19, making mental health care more accessible to all.

 Occasionally, you and/or your provider may encounter technological issues.
 Try one or more of these strategies to see if they will remedy the situation.

-● Do a speed test to see if your internet connection is operating at its optimal speed.
-For example, you can use the following link to run the test: https://www.speedtest.net
+● Complete a speed test to see if your internet connection is operating at its optimal speed.
+Click here to run a quick test now.

 ● Slow internet speed issues can be remedied by unplugging your router/gateway and rebooting the system.
 You can also do this from your internet services app.